Slip Disc Treatment In Shah Alam

-Mechanical pain is usually affected by movements, postures, and activities.
-The pain is often worse first thing in the morning, and when getting up and about.
-It may also be worse at the end of the day, especially after sitting for extended periods of time.
+Mechanical pain is usually affected by movements. postures, and activities.
+The pain is often worse first thing in the morning and when getting up and about.
+It may also be worse at the end of the day, especially after sitting for extended periods.
 One of the common reasons for mechanical neck pain and back pain is a Slip-Disc.

 A slip-disc can occur in any part of your spine, from your neck to your lower back.
-The lower back is one of, the more common areas for slip-discs.
-Mainly, because this area it absorbs the weight of the upper body as well as the impacts of our physical activities throughout the day.
+The lower back is one of the more common areas for slip-discs mainly because the area absorbs the upper body’s weight and impacts our physical activities throughout the day.

-The spine is made up of a series of bones (vertebrae) stacked onto each other.
+The spine comprises a series of bones (vertebrae) stacked onto each other.
 There are seven cervical vertebrae in the neck (C1-C7), 12 thoracic vertebrae in the upper back (T1-T12), and five lumbar vertebrae in the lower back (L1-L5), followed by the sacrum and the tailbone (coccyx) at the base.

 The bones in the spine surround and protect the spinal cord, which runs behind the vertebral bodies in a canal from the neck down to the top of the lumbar spine.